jkaewprateep/lessonfrom_Applied-Machine-Learning-in-Python/README.md

 ![Alt text](https://github.com/jkaewprateep/lessonfrom_Applied-Machine-Learning-in-Python/blob/main/07.png?raw=true "Title")

 ## 🐑💬 ➰ Regression problem with regression models ##
-🐑💬 ➰ This is not fool or tricks you but it is how we deal with the problem with linear-regression model and linear regression method, you may apply both SGD momentums. logistics and Adam.
+🐑💬 ➰ This is not fool or tricks you but it is how we deal with the problem with linear-regression model and linear regression method, you may apply both SGD momentums. logistics and Adam. </br>
+🐨🎁🎵🎶 Do not tell anyone there is the same regression function as in Tensorflow but they do not tell you they want you to use ```GridSearch``` </br>
 ```
 from sklearn.neural_network import MLPClassifier
 from sklearn.preprocessing import MinMaxScaler, PowerTransformer, StandardScaler, RobustScaler, QuantileTransformer, MaxAbsScaler, Normalizer